techservicesillinois/SecOps-Powershell-CISDSC/docs/dsc_getting_started.md

 # What setup is needed to run a configuration?
+- As is this document is written for using DSC standalone.
+If using these resources in another product such as Ansible or Puppet consult the vendor's documentation.
 - Preparing a system to take DSC configurations requires configuration of WinRm (Windows Remote Management) and the LCM (Local Configuration Manager)
 - Settings should be applied in the order this document is written to avoid potential issues